 Activity Evidence that supports this approach Challenge number(s) addressed Purchase standardised assessments in reading, GPS and mathematics.
 Provide time for staff to administer, mark and analyse assessments.
 Standardised tests will provide reliable analysis of gaps in learning in order to identify pupils for additional support through quality first teaching and interventions.
 1 2 Quality first teaching and effective feedback from teachers with clear next steps and targets.
 Providing feedback is well-evidenced and has a high impact on learning outcomes.
 Effective feedback tends to focus on the task, subject and self-regulation strategies: it provides specific information on how to improve.
-1 2 Purchase additional teaching resources to improve fluency, mastery and problem solving, i.e. daily maths booklets, Mathletics, new spelling scheme, Reading Eggs, IDL.
+1 2 Purchase additional teaching resources to improve fluency, mastery and problem solving, i.e. daily reading and maths booklets, Spelling Shed, MathShed, IDL.
 Gaps in learning have been identified which will be addressed during whole class daily discrete sessions using high quality learning resources.
 1 2